MerelMoehn/favoread/README.md

 * include meta tag on page
 * Language has been set in base.html
 * Non unique ARIA IDs are made unique
+* Remove big layout shift with buttons for user bookcase After these changes the page with the lowest score still scores green:

 ### Manual Testing